UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/copies.rst

   :align: center
   :alt: Illustration of appending items to a shallow copy

+This can lead to some confusing behavior if you're not expecting it.

 If you want two completely independent copies of a piece of data you need to make a *deep copy*.
 In Python this is done with

 .. code-block:: python